mit-orcd/orcd-docs-edit/docs/software/compile.md

 ```
 gcc -L ctest_dir/lib use_ctest.o -lctest -Wl,--rpath=ctest_dir/lib -o use_ctest_1
 ```
-We can confirm that this worked by running the program:
+We can confirm that this works by running the program:
 ```
 $ ./use_ctest_1
 100 / 5 = 20